 The 16th century finds the Tudor monarchs influencing the history of the Abbey: Henry VII started to build the Lady Chapel, Henry VIII dissolved the monastery (but spared the Abbey) and Elizabeth I established the Abbey as the foremost cathedral in England (a position it only held briefly).

 Over 3,000 people are buried at Westminster Abbey.
 There are 600 tombs and monuments to see, many of them Royal and open to visitors.
 Some of the most famous royals buried there are Mary Queen of Scots, Elizabeth I and Henry III.
 The tomb of the Unknown Soldier is in the Abbey and there is a service each Remembrance Sunday.
-Funeral services for important figures and royalty are also held in the Abbey and over time prominent funerals at the Abbey have included those of Winston Churchill, George VI, Princess Diana and Queen Elizabeth I.
+Funeral services for important figures and royalty are also held in the Abbey and over time prominent funerals at the Abbey have included those of Queen Elizabeth I, Winston Churchill, George VI, Princess Diana and Queen Elizabeth II.

 Poets’ corner is one of the main attractions at the Abbey, it being the burial site of many prominent non-royal figures.
 The first poet to be buried here was Geoffrey Chaucer, and many others have joined him in the succeeding centuries.

 In addition to the numerous burial sites and architectural features, one of the most impressive sites at Westminster Abbey is the Coronation Chair, produced in 1300-1301 under the orders of King Edward I (Longshanks).
 Its purpose was to accommodate the Stone of Scone, which the king had brought from Scotland.